What is Microsoft Entra Domain Services?

 - If you have an existing on-premises AD DS environment, you can synchronize user account information to provide a consistent identity for users.
 To learn more, see How objects and credentials are synchronized in a managed domain.

-Azure AD DS features and benefits
+Domain Services features and benefits

 - NTLM and Kerberos authentication: With support for NTLM and Kerberos authentication, you can deploy applications that rely on Windows-integrated authentication.